brandonwsims/python-project-template/README.md

 2. Follow conventional commits format
 3. Create a new branch for your feature
 4. Make your changes with tests
-5. Run quality checks: `make lint format typecheck docstyle security`
+5. Run quality checks: `make lint format typecheck security`
 6. Commit using `cz commit` or conventional format
 7. Push and submit a pull request